 The path links together coastal hamlets, villages and towns and simply gives people the opportunity to access all that is special about the Dorset coast.

 The coast path follows cliff top, lagoon, beach and urban environments.
 There are some very steep ascents and descents in parts of Purbeck, Portland and West Dorset.
 Steps are installed on most of the steeper sections.
 The path is currently accessed through a mixture of self closing gates, kiss-gates and stiles.

 The South West Coast Path is way marked by the acorn symbol - the symbol for National Trails.

-Please note, the Lulworth Ranges (MoD) are only open during school holidays and at weekends.
+Please note the Lulworth Ranges (Ministry of Defence) are only open during school holidays and at weekends.

-Sections of the Dorset Coast Path are prone to periodic closure following landslips.
+Sections of the Dorset Coast Path are prone to periodic closures following landslips.
 For up to date information on closures visit www.southwestcoastpath.com

 Coast Path closure between Burton Freshwater and Burton Hive

 The Coast Path between Burton Freshwater and Burton Hive Beach has now been re-opened (September 2013) and includes a minor diversion (pdf, 1Mb) (opens in a new window) .

 Coast Path closure West Weares, Portland

 There are two Coast Path closures (January2013) between Blacknor and Priory Corner (pdf, 957kb) (opens in a new window) .
 The closure is needed because of cliff movement and the likelihood of danger to the public.
 This situation is being monitored but the path is likely to be closed for several months.
 Minor diversions are signed on the ground.